 Device List

 Tap on the 'Devices' icon, it will bring up the device list.
-The list will show all the devices in the network, all device groups you've created, and all the local networks (if you are using Gold).
+The list will show all the devices in the network, all device groups you've created, and all the local networks (if you are using Gold or Purple series boxes).

 - Search for Device: If you have many devices on your network, instead of scrolling up and down to find the one you are looking for, you can type the device name in the search bar.